nmevenkamp/windows_wallpaper_scheduler/README.md

 The configuration file and directory are deleted when executing the `uninstall.bat`.

 # Schedules
-The period wallpaper refreshes and on login dawn & dusk time fetches are realized through schedules via Windows' `Task Scheduler`.
+The periodic wallpaper refreshes and on login dawn & dusk time fetches are realized through schedules via Windows' `Task Scheduler`.
 These are created by the `install.bat` batch file.
 You can view these schedules by starting the `Task Scheduler` app (e.g. via `Windows Search` in your `Taskbar`).
 In the top left corner of the app, click on `Task Scheduler Library`.
 Then you should see, among others, the following three tasks:
 * `WallpaperRefresh_LOGON_<your username>`
 * `WallpaperRefesh_Period_<your username>`
 * `WallpaperRefreshDawnDusk_LOGON_<your username>`

+These tasks execute the respective powershell scripts inside the `powershell_scripts` folder of this program.

 These tasks are removed when executing the `uninstall.bat`.